EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 "I'd never felt pain like this before in my life!
 I don't believe in suicide.
 But if the pain persists like this forever, I don't see a way to continue!
 O Lord, please help me!"

 These were my thoughts in 2017.
 I knew I needed a different career path.
-That's why one year prior, in 2016, I decided to enroll back into college for engineering.
+That's why one year prior in 2016, I decided to enroll back into college for engineering.

 But here I was between classes, popping half a container of ibuprofin(the only thing I could get my hands on) with no effect, just trying to kill the pain!
 I'd been an automotive techician(auto mechanic) for 9 years, and master certified for 5 of them.